DaniGuardiola/postcss-local-keyframe/README.md

 A function that generates a hashed prefix specific to each CSS file.
 The default implementation is declared in the [`index.js`](./index.js) file (`plugin.generateHashedPrefix`), and it depends exclusively on the full content of the CSS file being processed.

-If you want to re-use the built-in hash function (insecure but simple and fast) in your custom hashed prefix generator, you can access it through the `hash` method in the plugin object:
+If you want to re-use the built-in hash function (unsafe but simple and fast) in your custom hashed prefix generator, you can access it through the `hash` method in the plugin object:

 ```js
 const localKeyframesPlugin = require("postcss-local-keyframes");